backstage/backstage/docs/plugins/new-backend-system.md

 ### Backend

-This is the backend instance itself, which you can think of at the unity of deployment.
+This is the backend instance itself, which you can think of as the unit of deployment.
 It does not have any functionality in itself, but is simply responsible for wiring things together.

 It is up to you to decide how many different backends you want to deploy.
 You can have all features in a single one, or split things out into multiple smaller deployments.
 All depending on your need to scale and isolate individual features.